maxfinnsjo/subad/README.md

 - Interactivity: HTMX
 - Database: SQLite (development), scalable to other RDBMS for production

-## Development Roadmap

-1. Set up Go environment and install dependencies
-2. Design and implement database schema (users, pages, access permissions)
-3. Develop Go backend with RESTful API endpoints
-4. Create and integrate HTML templates using templ
-5. Apply responsive styling with Tailwind CSS
-6. Implement HTMX for smooth, JavaScript-free interactions
-7. Develop status-token system with simulated blockchain functionality
-8. Create interactive feature pages (e.g., roulette wheel, challenges)
-9. Implement comprehensive admin dashboard
-10. Develop algorithms for status influence and page ownership

-## Scalability and Optimization

-- Architect the system to handle increasing users and pages
-- Implement efficient caching mechanisms
-- Optimize database queries and indexes
-- Consider CDN integration for static asset delivery
-- Design for horizontal scaling in cloud environments

-## Deployment Strategy

-1. Local development environment setup
-2. Containerization with Docker for consistent deployments
-3. Cloud deployment options (AWS, Google Cloud, DigitalOcean)
-4. Implement CI/CD pipeline for automated testing and deployment

-## Future Enhancements

-- Integration with real blockchain technology for status tokens
-- Advanced analytics for user interactions and page popularity
-- RESTful API for third-party integrations
-- Mobile application development using the existing backend
-- Enhanced security features and audit logging

 ## Getting Started

-[Include instructions for setting up the development environment, running the application locally, and contributing to the project.]
+1. Clone the repository
+2. Install Go (version 1.16 or later)
+3. Install required dependencies:

+go mod tidy

+4. Set up your development environment (see Environment Setup section)
+5. Run the application:

+go run main.go

+## Environment Setup

+1. Create a `.env` file in the project root with the following content:

+DB_PATH=./subad.db PORT=8080

+2. Ensure you have SQLite installed on your system
+3. For private repository access, configure Git to use SSH:

+git config --global url."git@github.com:".insteadOf "https://github.com/"

+## Module Management and Dependency Resolution

+1. To add a new dependency:

+go get github.com/example/package

+2. To update dependencies:

+go mod tidy

+3. For private repositories, set the GOPRIVATE environment variable:

+export GOPRIVATE=github.com/yourusername/privaterepo

+## Code Structure and Organization

+- `database/`: Database operations and connections
+- `models/`: Data structures and business logic
+- `handlers/`: HTTP request handlers
+- `tokens/`: Token management system
+- `sessions/`: User session management
+- `templates/`: HTML templates using templ

+## Development Workflow

+1. Create a new feature branch
+2. Implement changes in small, testable increments
+3. Write and update tests for new functionality
+4. Use the LLM agent for code review and suggestions
+5. Update documentation, including godoc comments
+6. Submit a pull request for review

-## Contributing
+## Testing

+1. Write unit tests in `*_test.go` files alongside the code they're testing
+2. Run tests:

+go test ./...

+3. For coverage report:

+go test -cover ./...

 ## Development with LLM Agent Assistance

-This project supports development with the help of an LLM (Large Language Model) agent.
-Follow these instructions to effectively use the LLM agent:

-1. Always provide the entire codebase context when asking for assistance.
+1. Provide the entire codebase context when asking for assistance
-2. Ask the LLM to review the entire codebase before making suggestions.
+2. Ask the LLM to review the codebase before making suggestions
-3. Instruct the LLM to maintain the OOP approach and modular structure.
+3. Instruct the LLM to maintain the OOP approach and modular structure
-4. When introducing big updates, ask the LLM to suggest creating new branches.
+4. For big updates, ask the LLM to suggest creating new branches
-5. Request the LLM to print complete updated files one at a time.
+5. Request the LLM to print complete updated files one at a time
-6. Use this README as an instruction manual for the LLM, referring to specific sections when needed.
+6. Use this README as an instruction manual for the LLM

 ### Improved LLM Agent Guidelines

-- Start each interaction by clearly stating the current task or problem.
+- Start each interaction by clearly stating the current task or problem
-- Provide context about recent changes or decisions made in the project.
+- Provide context about recent changes or decisions made in the project
-- Ask the LLM to explain its reasoning for suggested changes or improvements.
+- Ask the LLM to explain its reasoning for suggested changes or improvements
-- Request step-by-step instructions for complex implementations.
+- Request step-by-step instructions for complex implementations
-- Encourage the LLM to suggest alternative approaches when applicable.
+- Encourage the LLM to suggest alternative approaches when applicable
-- Ask for code examples or pseudo-code to illustrate concepts.
+- Ask for code examples or pseudo-code to illustrate concepts
-- Prompt the LLM to consider edge cases and potential issues in its suggestions.
+- Prompt the LLM to consider edge cases and potential issues in its suggestions
-- Request that the LLM highlight any assumptions it's making about the project structure or requirements.
+- Request that the LLM highlight any assumptions it's making about the project structure or requirements
-- Periodically ask the LLM to summarize the current state of the project and suggest next steps.
+- Periodically ask the LLM to summarize the current state of the project and suggest next steps
-- Encourage the LLM to provide comments in the code for complex logic or design decisions.
+- Encourage the LLM to provide comments in the code for complex logic or design decisions

+## Troubleshooting Guide

+1. Compilation errors:
+- Ensure all necessary packages are imported
+- Check for typos in variable or function names
+- Verify that all used packages are in the go.mod file
+2. Runtime errors:
+- Check database connection string
+- Ensure all required environment variables are set
+- Verify file permissions for database and log files
+3. Dependency issues:
+- Run `go mod tidy` to resolve and update dependencies
+- For private repos, ensure SSH keys are correctly set up

+## Deployment Strategy

+1. Set up a CI/CD pipeline (e.g., GitHub Actions, GitLab CI)
+2. Create Docker containers for consistent deployments
+3. Use environment variables for configuration in different environments
+4. Implement database migrations for schema changes
+5. Set up monitoring and logging (e.g., Prometheus, ELK stack)

-## Development Workflow
+## Contributing

-1. Review existing code and identify areas for improvement.
+1. Fork the repository
-2. Create a new feature branch for significant changes.
+2. Create a new branch for your feature
-3. Implement changes in small, testable increments.
-4. Write and update tests for new functionality.
-5. Use the LLM agent for code review and suggestions.
-6. Update documentation, including godoc comments and this README.
-7. Submit a pull request for review and merge into the development branch.
-8. Regularly merge the development branch into main for stable releases.
+3. Commit changes with clear, descriptive messages
+4. Push your branch and submit a pull request
+5. Ensure your code adheres to the project's style guide and passes all tests

 ## License